kailash-manasarovar/statement/docs/timeline/2025/february.md

 ### Paul and my brother

-- Paul is around a bit still.
+- Paul is hanging around a bit still; doing some odd jobs for my mum until she gets thoroughly pissed off with him.
 - After meeting my brother briefly, he keeps saying how he *wants to help my brother*, like be a mentor of some sort.
 - It's weird.
 - Why have they asked him to do that?
 - Shared sexual trauma and hatred of me?
-- Or are they suspicious of some of my brothers posher friends and want more information?
+- Or are they suspicious of some of my brother's posher friends and want more information?
+It's totally this.

 ### Paul invites me on holiday to Malta

 - Paul's desperate to keep seeing me.
-- But he hates me so much, it's inexplicable.
+- But he hates me so much, I'm sad about the conflict he must be feeling inside.
+- It makes him (unconsciously I suppose) rude, dishonest, vengeful, and unpleasant in an extremely obvious way.
-- One day I buy him lunch and we go for a short walk afterwards.
+- One Sunday afternoon at Rani's in Finchley Central, I buy him lunch and we go for a short walk in Victoria Park afterwards.
+- He talks about Jerry Brady a lot and how Jerry Brady drives Marky Mark around when he comes to the UK.
+- Was Jerry involved in the ugly sedating business?
+- Jerry was mates with my boyfriend Brian at the time [Ugly and his pals from Dénia sedated-and-raped me in Amsterdam with Brian's help](../2001-to-2010/2001.md#amsterdam).
+- Did Jerry and his missus know about all that too?
-- He wants me to go swimming with him regularly, something we used to do in the 90s.
+- Paul suggests we go swimming regularly, something we used to do in the 90s.
 - I decline.
-- He wants us to go on holiday together, to Malta, with his son.
+- He wants us to go on holiday together, to Malta, with his younger son.
 - He knows how much it costs and he's really trying to sell it to me.
 - It's even more inexplicable.
 - Paul has no money.